NFL coach Brian Flores’ discrimination case going to court

 He added: “We are disappointed the court compelled arbitration of any claims before Mr. Goodell as he is obviously biased and unqualified to rule on these matters.
 We expect him to delegate those matters to a truly neutral arbitrator as a matter of fundamental fairness.”

-NFL spokesperson Brian McCarthy said the judge’s ruling “correctly holds that the vast majority of claims in this case are properly arbitrable by the Commissioner under binding agreements signed by each plaintiff.”
+NFL spokesperson Brian McCarthy said the league was pleased with Caproni’s ruling, which “correctly holds that the vast majority of claims in this case are properly arbitrable by the Commissioner under binding agreements signed by each plaintiff.”

-He added: “We intend to move forward promptly with arbitrations as directed by the Court and to seek to dismiss the remaining claims.”
+He said the NFL planned “to move forward promptly with arbitrations as directed by the Court and to seek to dismiss the remaining claims.”

+He added: “Diversity and inclusion throughout the NFL make us a better organization.
+We recognize there is more work to be done and we are deeply committed to doing it.”

 Flores brought the lawsuit after he was fired by Miami, where he led the Dolphins to a 24-25 record over three years.